sada-kubsad/NetworkDesign/main.md

 # End State Patterns:
 ## Single Vnet (Hub and Spoke) with Azure VPN GW Solution:
 -	Other spokes of the Hub and Spoke solution are dotted lines because we don't know there is a use case yet for needing the spokes.
 -	Every single VPN is considered East West traffic and will be filtered through the Palo inside interface.
 The next hop will be the ILB.
-Then it will forward to one of Palo Altos,  and then traffic leaves the same interface to another destination that is explicitly allowed. o	The Azure VPN gateway will forward to a LB
+Then it will forward to one of Palo Altos,  and then traffic leaves the same interface to another destination that is explicitly allowed.
+ -	The Azure VPN gateway will forward to a LB
 -  VPN gateway in the hub is connected to AVS via the ER circuit and ER GW in the hub.
 -	 With the ER circuit connecting the hub ER GW and AVS, the Hub learns the AVS prefixes
 -	In a hub and spoke design, ER GW learnt routes will leak to the end customers via the ARS acting as a route reflector between ER Gateway and VPN Gateway.
 -	NATing: